 2242 Art and Culture of Islam

 4 credits

 An investigation of the architecture, painting, and other arts of the Islamic world.
 Areas covered include the arts of Syria, Iran, Turkey, Medieval Spain, North Africa, Central Asia, and Moghul India.
 Global Perspective, Humanities.

-Cross-listed with Cross Cultural Studies 2242 Offered in 1999-2000 and alternate years.
+Cross-listed with Cross Cultural Studies 2242.

+2250 Traditional Native American Arts and Architecture

+4 credits

-2250 Traditional Native American Arts and Architecture 4 credits An examination of the unique varieties of Native American cultures and the works of art and architecture that were created from ancient times to the twentieth century.
-While the course examines the arts from all the Americas, emphasis will be placed on the arts of the regions now referred to as the United States and Canada Cross-listed with Cross Cultural Studies 2250 Offered Spring, 2000, and Spring semester of alternate years.
+An examination of the unique varieties of Native American cultures and the works of art and architecture that were created from ancient times to the twentieth century.
+While the course examines the arts from all the Americas, emphasis will be placed on the arts of the regions now

+referred to as the United States and Canada.

+Cross-listed with Cross Cultural Studies 2250.

+Offered 2001-2002 and alternate years.

 3305 Sacred Architecture 4 credits A historical and systematic examination of both formal and symbolic aspects of structures built for religious purposes, along with their associated religious activities.
 Global Perspective, Humanities.
 Cross-listed with Cross Cultural Studies 3305 and Religious Studies 3305.
 Offered as needed.
-4492 Seminar in Art History 1 credit An examination that involves writing essays concerning art pieces which constitute the basic core of art history knowedge.
+4492 Seminar in Art History 1 credit An examination that involves writing essays concerning art pieces which constitute the basic core of art history knowledge.
 2265; 2266; 3365; 3366; 4465; 4466 Special Topics in Art History 4 credits The study of a selected topic in the discipline.
 Different topics are chosen for each offering, based on students' interests and needs.
-2295; 2296; 3395; 3396; 4495; 4496 Internship in Art History 0 - 4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
-2298; 2299; 3398; 3399; 4498; 4499 Independent Studies in Art History 0 - 4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
+2295; 2296; 3395; 3396; 4495; 4496 Internship in Art History 0-4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
+2298; 2299; 3398; 3399; 4498; 4499 Independent Studies in Art History 0-4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
 Qualified students who are not candidates for such honors but who desire to do independent studies are also admitted with permission of the Department.
-Biology Professors Alspach, Brown, Iglich, Long, and Paquin (Department Chair); Assistant Professors Mitschler and Morrison; Lecturer Schmall.
-Areas of particular teaching interest: Professor Alspach: comparative physiology of vertebrates and invertebrates, marine biology, physiological ecology.
-Professor Brown: microbiology: Professor Iglich: ecology, evolution, botany; Professor Long: developmental biology, anatomy, evolution; Professor Paquin: genetics (human and molecular), cytogenetics, biotchics; Professor Mischler parasitology, immunology; Professor Morrison: cell biology, vertebrate diversity.
+Biology Professors Alspach, M. Brown, Iglich, Long, and Paquin (Department Chair); Assistant Professors Mitschler and Morrison; Lecturer Schmall.
+Areas of particular teaching interest: Professor Paquin: genetics (human and molecular), cytogenetics, bioethics; Professor Alspach: comparative physiology of vertebrates and invertebrates, marine biology, physiological ecology; Professor Brown: microbiology; Professor Iglich: ecology, evolution, botany; Professor Long: developmental biology, anatomy, evolution; Professor Mitschler: parasitology, immunology; Professor Morrison: cell biology, vertebrate diversity.
 Biology offers a major that provides the essential background for students who wish to pursue graduate or professional studies and those who wish to find careers in biological research, as well as those who wish to gain certification for secondary school (middle/high school) teaching.
-From its founding, the College and the Biology Department have prepared the Biology Department have prepared and graduate programs in the life sciences.
+From its founding, the College and the Biology Department have prepared men and women to enter medical school and graduate programs in the life sciences.
 BASIC MAJOR: